jnahra/Factors-that-Lead-to-Incorrectly-Called-Strikes/README.md

 I one-hot-encoded three variables, outs_when_up (how manys outs there were in the inning), bats, and on_base_bins.

-I ran two decision tree models, one with the full original train set (and class_weight = 'balanced' parameter), and one with an under sampled train set to account for class imbalance.
+I ran two decision tree models, one with the full original train set (and class_weight = 'balanced' parameter), and one with an under-sampled train set to account for class imbalance.

 Next, after standard-scaling the numeric variables, I ran a logistic regression with the full original train set (and class_weight = 'balanced' parameter).